How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 Fungus gnats love damp soil, so they’ll lay their eggs in the potting mix if it stays wet for a long time without drying out.

 This situation may arise when you excessively water your succulents, causing the soil to remain overly damp for an extended period.
-Succulents will rot in this kind of environment, and gnats love rotten plant matter since it provides them with ample breeding grounds.
+Succulents will rot in this environment, and gnats love rotten plant matter since it provides ample breeding grounds.

 Also, gnats can come in on succulents from outdoors.
 If the soil of your plants didn’t dry enough after you transplanted them, gnat eggs may have been brought into the pot with the plant and started hatching once they were planted.